-The symptoms of SLE vary from mild to extremely severe and debilitating.
-In some patients, only one part of the body—for example, the skin—is affected.
+The symptoms of systemic lupus erythematosus (SLE) vary from mild to severe and debilitating.
+In some, only one part of the body—for example, the skin—is affected.
 In others, many parts of the body are affected.
-Each case is unique in the symptoms that it produces.
-Though symptoms of SLE can be chronic, they usually flare up and subside intermittently.
+Each case is unique in the combination of symptoms that it produces.
+Symptoms usually flare up and subside intermittently though symptoms of SLE can be chronic in some.
+SLE may cause:

 Arthralgia—pain in the jointsInflammation of the musclesMuscle weakness

 A hallmark symptom of SLE is a butterfly-shaped rash over the nose and cheeksPhotosensitivity—sensitivity to sun and light, easily burned by the sunHair lossRaynaud's phenomenon—reduced circulation resulting in numbness, or blue or white fingertips when cold